rero/ng-core/projects/rero/ng-core/README.md

 This library provides modules, components, services and pipes for common usage in projects.

-The library embed two main modules which ones use a shared module containing common components and pipes.
+The library embed two main modules, CoreModule and RecordModule.
+RecordModule imports CoreModule to use pipes and components from it.

 ## Core module